Exclusive: VC firm DFJ has ‘one and done' close on $325 million Fund XI

 Other managing directors include Mark Bailey, Randy Glein, Steve Jurvetson, Barry Schuler, Andreas Stavropoulos and Stein, according to the firm’s website.

-Stein is on the board of Box, which is reportedly in registration for an initial public offering that is expected to reach at least $500 million.
+Stein is on the board of data storage company Box, which is reportedly in registration for an initial public offering that is expected to reach at least $500 million.

 In December, DFJ Growth and Capital Group’s SMALLCAP World Fund led a $35 million Series D funding round in mobile app Foursquare.